AOEpeople/puppeteer-fetchbot/README.md

 APPNAME also has an "event listener like" system that turns your browser into a bot who knows what to do when the url changes.
-From now on tt's up to you to configure a friendly bot or a crazy zombie.
+From now on it's up to you to configure a friendly bot or a crazy zombie.

 ### JSON configurations
 A configuration is a simple JSON object which has on the highest level URI's as keys.